-As at the date of this report, the AC comprises of three (3) Directors, all of whom are non-executive and independent.
+As at the date of this Report, the AC comprises of three Directors, all of whom are Non-Executive and Independent Directors.
 The AC is chaired by Mr Lim Geok Peng, the Lead Independent Director.
 The AC members are Ms Tan Poh Hong and Mr Gan Thiam Poh.
 All of the members of the AC are knowledgeable and familiar with financial management, corporate governance and regulatory disclosure requirements.
 The Board believes that they possess the necessary qualifications and experiences in discharging their duties as a member of the AC.